raspberrypilearning/Funny-Face-Follower/en/step_1.md

 ### Hardware

 + A computer or tablet capable of running Scratch 3
-+ A webcam (your tablet will have one of these already)
++ A webcam (your tablet or computer may have a webcam already)

 ### Software

-+ This project can only be completed in a web browser using a special version of [Scratch 3](https://machinelearningforkids.co.uk/scratch3/)
++ This project can only be completed in a web browser using a [special version of Scratch 3](https://machinelearningforkids.co.uk/scratch3/)

 --- /collapse ---